Gnucash/gnucash/src/doc/sx.rst

   - to-create
   - [obsolete SX]?

-There is no seperate to-review page, however the user may (optionally) want to see the created transactions.
+There is no separate to-review page, however the user may (optionally) want to see the created transactions.
 This is done using the transaction-search functionality over the created transactions by ID.